manticoresoftware/manticoresearch/manual/Searching/Highlighting.md

 <!-- example number_of_fragments -->
 #### number_of_fragments
-`number_of_fragments`: Limits the maximum number of snippets in the result.
-Just as `fragment_size`, can be global or per-field.
-Optional, default is 0 (no limit).
-Works similar to `limit_snippets` option.
+`number_of_fragments` limits the maximum number of snippets in the result.
+Like `fragment_size`, it can be global or per-field.
+This is optional, with a default value of 0 (no limit).
+It works similarly to the `limit_snippets` option.

 <!-- intro -->
 ##### JSON: